 The problem?
 Layers of duplicative and ill-fitting financial rules are keeping creditworthy customers from getting loans they need.

 The solution?
-Congress can pass targeted, commonsense changes that can allow banks to better serve their communities and grow the economy and jobs without compromising the important gains we've made.
+Targeted, commonsense changes can allow banks to better serve their communities and grow the economy and jobs — without compromising the important gains we've made.

 By a nearly 3-1 margin, adults say policymakers have made it too difficult for banks to lend money to start a business